- D -

 LEVEL

-(compare with the French and Swiss systems)
+(link to comparison with the French and Swiss systems called

 (Click